-CalAIM Enhanced Care Update on ECM progress since January 2022 CalAIM stands for "California Advancing and Innovating Medi-Cal."
-It is a multi-year initiative by Department of Health Care Services (DHCS) to improve the quality of life and health outcomes of individuals on Medi-Cal by: Wendy Ostergaard: Asks, "When you say behavioral health does that include mental health?
+CalAIM Enhanced Care Update on ECM progress since January 2022 CalAIM stands for "California Advancing and Innovating Modes of the It is a multi-year initiative by Department of Health Comparison of the Improve the quality of life and health outcomes of incompression of Implementing broad delivery system ✓ Program and payment reform across the Medital CalAIM contains various proposals within it that focus on the Implementary Program and Pr Care Services (DHCS) to dividuals on Medi-Cal by: i-Cal program.
+Wendy Ostergaard: Asks, "When you say behavioral health does that include mental health?
 Janelle Ramirez: In response to Wendy's question, yes it does include mental health.
 Management Update CalAIM Proposal Timeline Nunie Matta: Asks if the EMC Janelle Ramirez on behalf of Enhanced Care Management (ECM) 1/1/2022, 7/1/2022 program is for kids too?
-Danielle Biasotti Community Supports Previously known as In-Lieu of Services (ILOS) 1/1/2022, 7/1/2022 Janelle Ramirez: In response to Nunie's question, ECM will be available is available for all Manager of Care Population Health Management 1/1/2023 children starting July 2023.
-But Coordination Incarcerated population eligible for ECM services 7/1/2023 for right now only members with children in the EMC Dual Eligible Special Needs Program (D-SNP) Required 1/1/2025 program will qualify.
-NCQA Accreditation Required 1/1/2026 DHCS proposed dates may be subject to Centers for Medicare and Medicaid Services
+Danielle Biasotti Community Supports Previously known as In-Lieu of Services (ILOS) 1/1/2022, 7/1/2022 Janelle Ramirez: In response to Nunie's question, ECM will be available is available for all Manager of Care Coordination Population Health Management 1/1/2023 children starting July 2023.
+But Incarcerated population eligible for ECM services 7/1/2023 for right now only members with children in the EMC program will qualify.
+Dual Eligible Special Needs Program (D-SNP) Required 1/1/2025 program win quanty.
+NCQA Accreditation Required 1/1/2026 DHCS proposed dates may be subject to Centers for Medicare an (CMS) approval/change d Medicaid Services